Skip to the content.

 2. In the Action column for the ServiceNow plug-in, click Install.

-To integrate the plug-in, perform the following steps:
+To integrate the plug-in using the user interface, perform the following steps:

-1. In Velocity, click Settings > Integrations > Installed.
+1. In IBM DevOps Velocity, click Settings > Integrations > Installed.

 2. In the Action column for the ServiceNow plug-in, click Add Integration.

-3. On the Add Integration page enter values for the fields used to configure the integration and define communication.
+3. On the Add Integration dialog, enter values for the fields used to configure the integration and define communication.

 4. Click Add.